What is PTSD?

 Could CBD cure PTSD?

-Although the research in both animal and human subjects has yielded positive results, more longitudinal and controlled studies must be undertaken in order to clarify the efficacy of CBD on people with PTSD and associated conditions.
+Although the research in both animal and human subjects has yielded positive results, more longitudinal and controlled studies must be undertaken in order to clarify the efficacy of CBD Oil for PTSD and associated conditions.
 Even though much is to be discovered about how CBD interacts with the ECB system, and consequently the symptoms of PTSD, many steps are being taken to close the gap in knowledge in how they interact.
 This knowledge may soon yield a formulation of CBD that can be used in the treatment of patients with post-traumatic stress disorder in the not too distant future.

 The future animal studies that will be undertaken by the Lambert Initiative for Cannabinoid Therapeutics in Sydney will also aid other researchers in finding what needs to be focused on in regards to studying CBD and PTSD.
 Their research will help pave the way for others to build on what they will discover